 The history of beer brewing

-Another brewery was established in 1869, when Leopold Kudielka established one at the farming settlement of Bocheta not far from Nový Jičín.
-The enterprise originated next to an old merchant road called the Imperial Road and the company belonged to the Kudielka family until 1945.
-The brewery was equipped with modern equipment and filled beer into barrels and bottles, which were distributed not only throughout the town but also throughout the surrounding area.
-The enterprise also included a malt house for processing barley.
-In January 1947 the brewery became part of the Moravian Silesian Breweries enterprise.
-During the post-war period approximately 25,000 hectolitres of beer were produced here per year.
-The brewery brewed a light ten-degree beer (Loučske výčepní světlé) and a light twelve-degree beer (Bochetský kozel).
-The volume of beer brewed increased to 72,000 hl per year at the end of the nineteen sixties.
-The light Ostravar lager was also brewed at the Bochet brewhouses “under licence” at that time.
-At the beginning of the nineteen seventies the local brewhouses shut down for good and beer from Loučsko was replaced by beer from Nošovice in the pubs.
+Another brewery was founded by Leopold Kudielka in 1869 in the farm settlement of Bocheta near Nový Jičín.
+The company was established on the old trade route called Císařská.
+It belonged to the Kudielka family until 1945.
+The brewery was modernly equipped, and it bottled beer into barrels and bottles, which were then distributed not only around the town but also to the surrounding area.
+Part of the company was a malt house for processing barley.
+From January 1947 the brewery was part of the national company Moravian-Silesian Breweries.
+In the post-war period, it produced about 25 thousand hectolitres of beer per year.
+The brewery brewed light ten (Loučské výčepní světlé) and light twelve (Bochetský kozel).
+At the end of the 1960s, the taproom grew to 72,000 hectolitres per year.
+At that time, the Bocheta breweries also produced Ostravar, a light lager, under "licence".
+At the beginning of the 1970s, the local breweries were turned down for good.
+Louč beer was replaced by the golden beverage from Nošovice.

-In the middle of the nineteen nineties the brewery tradition was revived in the town for several years.
-A dark unfiltered twelve-degree beer called Baron was brewed in the National House building.
-The micro-brewery ceased operation in 1997.
+In the first half of the 1990s, the brewing tradition in the town was restored for a few years.
+In the National House, they brewed a light and dark unfiltered twelve-degree beer called Baron.
+The microbrewery ceased operations in 1997.